Get free weekly resources from us!

 Weak Ties

 These are “acquaintances” or people we interact with but are not emotionally attached to.
-This is the person we see everyday in the hallway and say.”Hi” to but that’s it.
+This is the person we see every day in the hallway and say hi to, but that’s it.
 We follow them on social media because we met them once.
 We might see a lot about their lives, but don’t really have anything to do with them.

-Strong Ties:
+Strong Ties

 These are the relationships that are most important to us.
 These are people we share our lives with, and who share their lives with us.
 Some would say this could never happen via social media.
 Personally, I would contend there needs to be some times when you truly interact with these people in person, or face to face in some way.
-However, with Skype or a good old-fashioned telephone, we can have long distance friendships pretty easily.
+However, with video chats or a good old-fashioned telephone, we can have long distance friendships pretty easily.
 What’s important in these ties is that you are going deep and that the connection is not one-sided.

-Intermediate Ties:
+Intermediate Ties

 These may go slightly deeper than just watching someone on Instagram, but they aren’t the people we will share our inner most desires with either.
 This is where many of our social media interactions lie.
 They are somewhere between an acquaintance and a true friend.